gobber/sklearn-export/readme.md

 # Save using sklearn_export
 export = Export(clf)
-export.to_json()
+result = export.to_json()
 ```
-The result is a Json file that can be load in any language.
+The result is a Json file that can be loaded in any language.

+### Complete examples

+Some complete examples are provided [here](https://github.com/gobber/sklearn-export/examples/).

 ### Saving a Model and a Scaler
 The sklearn-export can also save more then one class in the same Json.
 This is usefull to store a Classifier and a Scaler (for example).
 To be honest, actually is only possible to store a pair Model and Scaler.